3 Veterans Rehab Centers In Newark, NJ (VA, Tricare)

 Traumatic experiences may result in PTSD and other mental health disorders such as depression.
 Many vets try to self-medicate their pain using drugs and alcohol.

-Other contributing factors for veteran substance abuse include a family history of addiction, environmental factors, peer pressure, co-occurring disorders, homelessness, and chronic pain issues.
+Other contributing factors for veteran substance use disorder include a family history of addiction, environmental factors, peer pressure, co-occurring disorders, homelessness, and chronic pain issues.

 Service organizations, rehab centers, and other resources can aid vets in getting the help they need to lead a healthy and addiction-free life.